rsb-23/vobject-poc/programmers-guide/source/index.rst

     3.0
     >>>

-When accessed
-Confusingly, when accessed as directly named attributes of the parsed item, singleton properties *aren't* a list: you can access their valu If the child has parameters, in addition to its value, they are available as a dictionary:
+When accessed as directly named attributes of the parsed item, singleton properties *aren't* a list: you can access their valu If the child has parameters, in addition to its value, they are available as a dictionary:

 .. code-block:: python
     :linenos: